JoshFransix/JoshFransix/README.md

 ## I'm a Developer

 - 👯 I’m looking to collaborate with devs on projects
-- 🥅 Everyday Goal: Contribute more to Open Source projects.
+- 🥅 Everyday Goal: Improve my skills
 - ⚡ Fun fact: I love gaming

 ### Connect with me: